 The FDA considers any special dietary food a "drug" if it helps in the "treatment, prevention, cure, mitigation or diagnosis of diseases in humans or animal".
-Manufacturers must therefore register such dietary food as medicinal products in compliance with FDA guidelines for registration of drugs.
+As such manufacturers must register such dietary food as medicinal products in compliance with FDA guidelines for registration of drugs.

 It is mandatory to label any prepackaged food item that has a nutritional composition.
 Manufacturers must provide documentary evidence to substantiate nutrition information and claims on product labels.
 Those labels must contain directions for safe usage, handling and storage.
 Additional nutritional labeling information is voluntary.
-FDA accepts the standard U.S. nutritional fact panel.